neatodev/InstallDebloater/README.md

 ## Templates

 In the ['templates'](https://github.com/neatodev/InstallDebloater/tree/main/templates) directory, you will find curated and tested configurations for games and applications that you can just download and run yourself.
-Every template the we provide has been thoroughly tested by [EVERGREEN](https://github.com/EV3RGR33N) and myself.
+Every template that we provide has been thoroughly tested by [EVERGREEN](https://github.com/EV3RGR33N) and myself.

 ## Usage